It’s no secret that Instagram is a different platform for influencers today than it was a few years ago.

 But with the right tools and strategies, aspiring creators can still tap into a goldmine business — the influencer marketing industry is set to hit $15 billion by 2022.

-In this blog post, social media strategist Christina Galbato shares her top tips for becoming a successful Instagram influencer in 2021:
+In this blog post, social media strategist Christina Galbato shares her top tips for how to become a successful Instagram influencer:

-While massive growth on Instagram is more of an uphill battle in 2021, it isn’t impossible.
+While massive growth on Instagram is more of an uphill battle than it was in previous years, it isn’t impossible.

 And as more brands discover the value of Nano and Micro influencers, you don’t need millions of followers to land big brand collaborations.